JustinStitt/flappyBirdNeuralNetworkFF/README.md

 note: I made this in highschool (2017) and was not as good at implementing RL models back then.
 Let this serve as a nostalgic time piece and not a representation of my ML abilities.

+also, unlike other RL repo's on my github, this project uses a genetic training algorithm based on Darwin's theory of evolution, not on a gradient descent policy with a DQN.